Invinciblek2003/Plantcare-AI/README.md

 # Plantcare-AI
-app.py is the main file
+1)app.py is the main file
-follow instructions to run the project
+2)follow instructions to run the project